samchungy/zod-openapi/README.md

 ##### Zod Effects

-`.transform()` is complicated because it technically comprises of two types (input & output).
+`.transform()` and `.pipe()` are complicated because they technically comprises of two types (input & output).
 This means that we need to understand which type you are creating.
+By default, this library will automatically select which _type_ to use by checking how the schema is used.

+Input: Request Bodies, Request Parameters, Headers
+Output: Responses, Response Headers

 If a registered schema with a transform or pipeline is used in both a request and response schema you will receive an error because the created schema for each will be different.
-To override the creation type for a specific ZodEffect, add an `.openapi()` field and set the `effectType` field to `input` or `output`.
+To override the creation type for a specific ZodEffect, add an `.openapi()` field on it and set the `effectType` field to `input` or `output`.
 This will force this library to always generate the input/output type even if we are creating a response (output) or request (input) type.
 You typically want to use this when your know your transform has not changed the type.

 `.preprocess()` will always return the `output` type even if we are creating an input schema.
 If a different input type is required you can achieve this with a `.transform()` combined with a `.pipe()` or simply declare a manual `type` in `.openapi()`.

-If you are adding a ZodSchema directly to the `components` section which is not referenced anywhere in the document, additional context may be required to create either an input schema or an output schema.
+If you are adding a ZodSchema directly to the `components` section which is not referenced anywhere in the document, additional context may be required to create either an input or output schema.
 You can do this by setting the `refType` field to `input` or `output` in `.openapi()`.
 This defaults to `output` by default.

 #### Parameters